Below is a sampling from our database of the often tragic fate of translators and interpreters operating in high-risk settings around the world.

 The Islamic Republic of Iran has a long history of choking free speech by any means necessary.
 Many translators have experienced the heavy, and at times deadly, hand of the state when they expressed their thoughts.

-Mysterious deaths, sudden disappearances, spurious arrests, harsh interrogations, fabricated charges, and inhumane conditions at Tehran’s Evin Prison are some of the hallmarks of these persecutions.
-Among the victims are Ahmad Mir Alai, Mohammad Jafar Pouyandeh, Mohammed Soleimani Nia, Manijeh Naim Araghi, Ghaffar Hosseini, Bahman Daroshafaei, and Marjan Davari.
+Mysterious deaths, sudden disappearances, spurious arrests, harsh interrogations, fabricated charges, and inhumane conditions at Tehran’s Evin Prison and other correctional facilities are some of the hallmarks of these persecutions.
+Among the victims are Ahmad Mir Alai, Mohammad Jafar Pouyandeh, Mohammed Soleimani Nia, Manijeh Naim Araghi, Ghaffar Hosseini, Bahman Daroshafaei, Marjan Davari, Anisha Asadollahi and Keyvan Mohtadi.

 A grim warning